Glenmont, Maryland: Glenmont Shopping Center

 Glenmont Shopping Center is located on the northeast corner of Randolph Road and Georgia Avenue.

 In 1952, Edward C. Baltz, Thornton W. Owen, David S. Moore, and Edward L. Strohecker Sr., announced a plan to construct a shopping center and 1,000 homes on 250 acres at Georgia Avenue, Layhill Road, and Randolph Road.
 The Glenmont Land and Development Corporation began construction of the shopping center in 1956.
 The center was not constructed in one building campaign.
 It was expanded as the developers were able to bring in new businesses.
 In its original construction, each store had a large plate glass display windows held in by tubular aluminum, known as an "open design."
 One portion of the shopping area, known as the "Arcade", included a 24-lane bowling alley.
 The alley was named for Alphone "Tuffy" Leeman, who played for the New York Giants in the 1930s and 1940s.
 By 1957, the shopping center included the bowling alley, a dry cleaner, a hardware store, and a restaurant.
 A Grand Union supermarket opened in 1959.
-By 1962, the shopping center included a hairstylist, barber shop, shoe service, insurance agency, Glenmont Inn Restaurant, a Chinese restaurant, a hardware store, a saving a loan association, a High's Dairy Store, a glass and mirror store, a bicycle store, a People's Drug Store, and a post office.
+By 1962, the shopping center included a hairstylist, barber shop, shoe service, insurance agency, Glenmont Inn Restaurant, a Chinese restaurant, a hardware store, a saving and loan association, a High's Dairy Store, a glass and mirror store, a bicycle store, a People's Drug Store, and a post office.

 The Glenmont Shopping Center fell into some disrepair in the early 1990s.
 Residents of the Glenmont area have repeatedly asked the county and store owners to make safety improvements to the parking lot and to upgrade the facades of the stores.
 One of the largest obstacles in widespread renovation to the Glenmont Shopping Center is that it is actually divided into 15 different parcels of land that are owned by 12 different property owners.
 With stable rents, low vacancy rates, and low cost of ownership, the property owners have little motivation for large, coordinated improvements of the shopping center.

-Today, the shopping center has a CVS Pharmacy, Staples, numerous small markets and restaurants, a Pizza Hut, McDonald's, and a Subway.
-The site of a former Shoppers grocery store was bought and converted to a Lidl, which opened on February 24, 2021.
-A Starbucks opened in a former Chevy Chase Bank building in 2022.

 Transportation

-Glenmont is a suburban crossroads of three major roads, Georgia Avenue (Maryland Route 97), Layhill Road (Maryland Route 182), and Randolph Road.
+Glenmont is a suburban crossroads of three major roads, Georgia Avenue, Layhill Road, and Randolph Road.

 The Glenmont Metro station serves the area.
 This underground station, which opened in 1998, is at the east end of the Red Line, and has two large parking garages.
 From Glenmont, the Red Line heads south through downtown Silver Spring and to the District of Columbia before re-entering Montgomery County at Bethesda, traveling through Rockville, and ending at Shady Grove.